whai362/PSENet/README.md

 # PSENet
 ## Introduction
-Progressive Scale Expansion Network (PSENet) is a shape robust text detector which is able to well detect the arbitrary-shape text in natural scene.
+Progressive Scale Expansion Network (PSENet) is a text detector which is able to well detect the arbitrary-shape text in natural scene.
-We are preparing the code and will realise it later.
+Paper and code are coming soon.
 ![image](https://github.com/whai362/PSENet/blob/master/figure/pipeline.png)

 ## Performance